sc-ventures/cloudbreak-documentation/docs/upgrade.md

 To upgrade Cloudbreak to the newest version, perform the following steps:

-1. On the VM where Cloudbreak ir running, navigate to the directory where your Profile file is located:
+1. On the VM where Cloudbreak is running, navigate to the directory where your Profile file is located:

     <pre>cd /var/lib/cloudbreak-deployment/</pre>